peterhinch/micropython-mqtt/mqtt_as/README.md

  outage places a limit on the usable WiFi range.
 To achieve reliable operation a client must be well within range of the access point (AP).

+ 6. As a synchronous solution it has no mechanism to support the "keepalive" mechanism of MQTT.
+This prevents the "last will" system from working.
+It also makes subscribe-only clients problematic: the broker has no means of "knowing" whether the client is still connected.

 This module aims to address these issues, at the cost of significant code size.

 ## 1.2 Overview